zixuzhuang/LabelMore/README.md

 This step will produce a pre-segmentation of the `n` unsegmented MRI files in `data/predictions`.

-If you want to get the split result for all remaining files, set `n` to 0.
+To get the segmentation result for all remaining files, set `n` to 0.

 ### 4. Improve the segmentation performance by labeling more
 If you check the pre-segmentation results and are not satisfied with the performance, you just need to refine the pre-segmentation in `data/predictions` and save them in `data/segmentations`.
 Repeat step 1 to step 4 until the pre-segmentation results meet your needs.